Battle of Loc Ninh: Aftermath

 The fight cost both sides dearly.
 The true extent of PAVN/VC casualties is largely unknown, but due to their exposure to American firepower, they undoubtedly suffered heavy losses.
 Nonetheless, the successful capture of Lộc Ninh exceeded their expectations, as they had thought that the South Vietnamese would hold out longer.
 Lộc Ninh became the seat of the Provisional Revolutionary Government, the capital of "liberated" territories in South Vietnam.
 The South Vietnamese, in their efforts to hold the district, lost more than three thousand soldiers killed or captured; only about fifty soldiers actually reached An Lộc.
 The VC also captured all seven American advisers and an embedded French journalist, Yves-Michel Dumond, in Lộc Ninh; they were taken to a prison camp in Kratié Province, Cambodia.
 Dumond was released on 14 July 1972.
 On 12 February 1973, the Americans were released in accordance with the Paris Peace Accords.

 As Lộc Ninh was succumbing, other PAVN/VC formations turned their attention to the provincial capital of An Lộc.
 At 09:00 on 7 April, Brigadier General Lê Văn Hưng ordered Task Force 52 to abandon its bases, destroy all heavy weapons and vehicles, and withdraw to An Lộc, following their failed attempt at reinforcing the 9th Infantry Regiment.
 As Task Force 52 tried to break through National Highway 13, they ran into another large VC ambush.
 It would take the soldiers of Task Force 52 about a week to reach An Lộc, infiltrating through PAVN/VC positions along the main road.
-Late on 7 April, the VC 9th Division attacked Quần Lợi Base Camp, just 3 km north of An Lộc.
+Late on 7 April, the VC 9th Division attacked Quản Lợi Base Camp, just 3 km north of An Lộc.
 Elements of the ARVN 7th Infantry Regiment defending the area were unable to hold off the VC, so they were ordered to destroy their equipment and join other ARVN units in the provincial capital.
 The next step in the offensive was the Battle of An Lộc.